Culture & Discovery

 Arran Open Studios, a weekend event where you can come and meet the artists, venture behind the studio doors to find out about their methods and inspiration.
 View, buy or commission work.
 Wander from studio to studio through the beautiful Arran landscape taking time to sample the ‘artists’ recommendations.

 Kilmory Workshop, handmade woodwork and stoneware pottery workshop.

 Island Porcelain, a beautiful collection of fine hand painted porcelain pieces depicting wildlife on and around the isle of Arran.
 Available in Studio 4, Lamlash and online.

 Brodick Castle Gardens, a Victorian walled garden, a pond garden, the national collection of rhododendrons, the ice house, the recently excavated lime kiln and the fairytale-like Bavarian summerhouse.
-There is also a bird hide where you can observe wildlife at close proximity, including red squirrels and many species of birdlife.
+There is also a red squirrel hide where you can observe wildlife at close proximity, including many species of birdlife.

 Scotland’s Open Gardens events – Dougarie Lodge is open to the public one day a year.
 There is a beautiful terraced garden in a castellated folly built in 1905 to celebrate the marriage of the 12th Duke of Hamilton’s only child to the Duke of Montrose.
 Good selection of tender and rare shrubs and herbaceous border.
 Cream teas in the 19th century boathouse overlooking the Kilbranan Sound.